Ehanlion/mist_obsidian/Session Notes/Mist Sessions/Mist Sessions.md

 - [ ] Incredibly hard puzzle room with requirement for magic, contained in an orb that players can be pulled into it
 - [ ] Add someone for [[Wake Tiraus]] that is apart of [[Fedorov's Legion]] that enters into combat to try and kill [[Wake Tiraus]] for killing [[Dmitri Mironov]] and [[Igor Larionov]].
 They must allude to the notion that they have spies inside [[The Blue Coat Brigade]] and know [[Wake Tiraus]]'s true name!
 	- [ ] Even add an element of using dominate monster or something to control a party member and RP it as this member of [[Fedorov's Legion]]'s thanking them for their spying and insider information.
 Prolly target [[Deion Deus]] because [[Fedorov's Legion]] and [[The Iron-fist Marauders]] get along well.
+- [ ] A crazy area of the forest that has shifting properties.
+If you casts spells, etc.. random funny things happen to your personality and appearance.
 # 3. Item/Ability Ideas
 - [ ] glass blade, increased crit chance and damage but on a 5 or lower on a d20, after an attack, the blade shatters in a 10 ft radius, dex save dc 15 versus 3d8 damage
 - [ ] Item called "Scream Blade" that does less damage, but doubles the save required to hold concentration on a spell and deals more damage to spell casters.